TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/umi section.md

 list of command line arguments).

-The receiving command will receive a comma-separated-list of umi-counts per biomolecule on stdin.
+The receiving command will receive a comma-separated-list of umi-counts per biomolecule (and barcode) on stdin.

-It is supposed to return a single (integer, > 0) number on stdout:
+It is supposed to return a single (integer, >= 0) number on stdout:
-The threshold below which we'll remove the UMIs from counting.
+The threshold below which we'll remove the UMIs (per barcode) from counting.

 Returning anything else on stdout will result in an error (and an aborted quantification).
 Output on stderr is ignored (but shown in case of a non-zero return code / a non-parsable result).

+You can log the decisions by setting the environment variable `RUST_LOG=info`.